 On this page

 How everyone is affected

-Physical distancing, or social distancing principles also still apply.
+Physical distancing, or social distancing principles apply.
 Every person should attempt to stay at least 1.5 metres from other members of the public.
 However, this does not apply to people who live together, who are friends or family members, or people who regularly associate with each other.

 How businesses are affected